ruvxr4/ruvxr4/README.md

 # 🌀 hihi

 ### `young dev in rmutl`
-Im Ryu, but you can call me Jaylyn.
+Im Apisit, but you can call me Ryu or Jaylyn.
 Im a student at RMUTL and currently learning to code.

 ---